 Mathieu Van de Poel defending the Tour de France yellow jersey on sponsor incorrect Princeton Carbonworks Blur wheelset.

-The wheels are built with Carbon Titanium hubs and they are available in every configuration, (tubular, tubeless ready clincher, rim and disk brake).
-The PEAK 4550 set weighs as little as 1071g for tubular/rim brake wheels and with standard tubeless ready clincher versions weighing 1297g for rim brake and 1348g for disc brake.
+We stock these wheels with DT Swiss 180XP or Carbon Titanium hubs, disc tubeless version, but they are available in every configuration by special order, (tubular, tubeless ready clincher, rim and disk brake).
+The PEAK 4550 set weighs as little as 1071g for tubular/rim brake wheels and with standard tubeless ready clincher versions weighing 1297g for rim brake and 1348g for disc brake. [email protected]